levickane/expensetracker7000/README.md

     saving!
 ## Technologies
-    We built this application with Node.js, Express.js for the API, Handlebars as the template engine and MySQL, Sequelize for the database.
+    We built this application with Node.js, Express.js for the API, Chart.js for a visual representation of the data Handlebars as the template engine and MySQL, Sequelize for the database.
 ## Story
     - User arrives on the landing page.